Happyrobot33/PhysboneConstraints/README.md

 - These are Physbones 1.1, so don't add them to any of the humanoid parts (chest, left leg, wrist).
 Add it under instead.
 If you need to add it to a humanoid part, you can maybe switch them to 1.0.
 - World constraint gets jittery if it's added somewhere that moves.
 Like a hand, like a head.
 For best stability, add it under the armature.
 But certainly, experiment!
 It also helps to spawn it when it's held leveled.
 - If you add World Constraint's physbone to your armature, you can world-drop your avatar and walk away from it.
 This is ToS compliant invisibility because your nameplate and hitbox still follows!
+- Cameras can sometimes see constraints, at least World Constraint, as extra jittery.
+- Late-sync isn't much tested.
+But if it doesn't show automatically for late joiners, try to reset the Physbone

 ## License